What is the Oregon Tech OWLS Program?

 Who is eligible to apply?

 Any incoming freshman student who achieves 9 or more college credits in a science, technology, engineering or math course, with at least a grade of B or better, may apply for admission to the Oregon Tech OWLS program.
 Applicants must have just finished high school and are applying for fall term admission.
 Students who meet Oregon Tech’s admissions standards and can demonstrate successful completion of 9 or more STEM college credits will be admitted to Oregon Tech and receive a $1,000 OWL scholarship for one year.
+If the college credit was awarded through Oregon Tech, students can receive up to $1,500.

 Along with the Oregon Tech admissions application, interested students should fill out the OWLS Scholarship application.